diaconuadr13/ImageInpaintingIA2/README.md

     * Test metrics: Stored in subdirectories under `gan/gan_test_results_ablations_no_parser/` (e.g., `GAN_Adam_Adam_DefaultLR_Best/metrics2.json`, `GAN_SGD_SGD_DefaultLR_Best/metrics_sgd.json`, `GAN_rmsprop_rmsprop_DefaultLR_Best/metrics_rms.json`).

 The JSON files contain metrics such as average L1 loss, PSNR, and SSIM, which can be used to compare the performance of different model configurations.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have suggestions or find any bugs.

-## License

-This project is open-sourced under the MIT License.
-(Or specify your chosen license)